Redback-Operations/redback-documentation/docs/company-policy/Policy Reviews/isms-review.md

 Each section is based off the number of requirements needed for an ISMS policy as told from ISO/IEC 27001.
 Sections may not contain notes as they are already compliant with the standard.
 The section structure of the current policy should also mimic this unless otherwise noted

+This assessment was conducted on the 31st of July 2024 and the report was completed on the 1st of August 2024

 ## 1. Scope

 **Is compliant with ISO/IEC 27001 standard? - YES**